zpainter/iassist/content/about/regional-report-1999-2000-europe.md

 European Free Trade Association or the European Economic Area.
 In 1999, the Norway received the go ahead from the EC, and funding was secured through the Research Council of Norway.
-From 1999 NSD will conduct the Norwegian edition of the Eurobarometer survey \"the Norwegian Europe Survey\" on a yearly basis.
+From 1999 NSD will conduct the Norwegian edition of the Eurobarometer survey "the Norwegian Europe Survey" on a yearly basis.
 The international co-operation in which the NSD is involved is vital to the quality of the data services we offer our national users.